mmottl/ocaml-makefile/README.md

 appropriate directory.
 There are two ways of making use of `OCamlMakefile`:

-  1. Have a look at the default settings in `OCamlMakefile` and set them to the values that are vaild on your system.
+  1. Have a look at the default settings in `OCamlMakefile` and set them to the values that are valid on your system.
 For example, check whether the path to the standard libraries is ok, what executables shall be used, etc.  Copy it into the directory of the project to be compiled.
      Add the following statement as last line to your `Makefile`: